EVOTER: Evolution of Transparent Explainable Rule-sets

-\paragraph{Flappy-Bird Experiment} Flappy Bird is a side-scroller game where the player attempts to fly an agent between columns of pipes without hitting them by performing flapping actions at carefully chosen times.
+\paragraph{Experiment} Flappy Bird is a side-scroller game where the player attempts to fly an agent between columns of pipes without hitting them by performing flapping actions at carefully chosen times.
 The experiment was based on a PyGame~\cite{tasfi2016PLE} implementation running at a speed of 30 frames per second.
 The goal of the game is to finish ten episodes of two minutes, or 3,600 frames each, through random courses of pipes.
-A reward is given for each frame where the bird does not collide with the boundaries or the pipes; otherwise the episode ends.
-The score of each candidate is the average reward over the ten episodes\cite{esp-rl}.
+A reward is given for each frame where the bird does not collide with the boundaries or the pipes; otherwise, the episode ends.
+The score of each candidate is the average reward over the ten episodes \cite{esp-rl}.

-\paragraph{Flappy-Bird Results} EVOTER finds perfect solutions to this problem typically within 400 generations.
-Figure~\ref{fig:flappy-de} shows a sample solution rule-set.
+\paragraph{Results} EVOTER finds perfect solutions to this problem typically within 400 generations.
+Figure~\ref{fig:flappy-de} shows a sample solution rule set.
 As is typical in this domain, the rules identify cases where the agent should flap.
-The conditions appear complex, however, several of the clauses are redundant and can be removed to form a final solution.
-Such redundancy is common in evolved solutions likely because it makes the solutions robust to mutations and crossover.
+The conditions appear complex, however, several of the clauses are redundant and can be removed to form a final solution (as will be demonstrated in Section~\ref{sc:hf}).
+Such redundancy is common in evolved solutions, likely because it makes the solutions robust to mutations and crossover.
 Innovation is unlikely to break them completely, and they can be refined to be useful.
-While this principle applies to many evolutionary settings (e.g.\ neuroevolution \cite{gomez}), rule-sets make it explicit.
+While this principle applies to many evolutionary settings (e.g.\ neuroevolution \cite{gomez}), rule sets make it explicit.